paltaa/Stratos/README.md

-# Federeichon's project Web administrator
+# Stratos
-This is the Administrator panel of the Federeichon App.
+This is the Administrator panel of the Stratos App.
 It's made with Meteor for server side and React for the Front-End.

 ### To start coding:
 - Download and install [Meteor](https://www.meteor.com/install) on your Computer.